Skip to content

 Don’t worry if you have allergies; Russian Blue cats are hypoallergenic.
 This means you won’t have to keep popping the antihistamines to prevent allergic reactions.
 Rejoice!

-Essentially, hypoallergenic just means that these cats produce fewer allergens than most breeds.
+Essentially, hypoallergenic means these cats produce fewer allergens than most breeds.
 Do note that, despite this, Russian Blues still produce some degree of pet dander, a common allergen from their skin.
 Don’t blame these felines for it, though!

 Giving your cat a good wash down can help rinse allergens such as dander, hair, and saliva down the drain.
 Try to bathe your cat monthly - if they’ll let you.
-If not, regular brushings can catch some of that hair before it sheds.
+If not, regular brushings can catch some hair before it sheds.

 Remember, Russian Blue cats don’t shed much and are considered hypoallergenic, so there’s definite hope that your allergic response will get along with your cat as well as you do.